-Leaf spotting is another relatively common issue.
+Fungal leaf spots are another relatively common issue.
 Largely caused by alternaria fungi or xanthomonas bacteria, these leaf spots are treatable.

 Of these disease issues, by far the worst will be the root rot.
 Most of the other diseases can be treated using a liquid copper fungicidal spray.
 For bacterial issues, you can use an organic fungicde that contains bacillus subtilis.

 Most pests tend to leave your candytuft alone.
 Some stubborn aphids may appear if your area is prone to them, but they don’t cause much harm.
 Spider mites may occur in potted or planter-grown plants as well.

 As a general rule, your plants are very unlikely to be subject to most pest attacks.
 In the rare occasion that they appear, treat according to the pest.
 Most respond well to the base practices for that pest type.
 Encouraging beneficial insects will handle most problems, though.
 Most of the time, the only control you’ll need is a little neem oil.